MiikkaSolmela/season-of-docs/README.md

 ## Page info

 We are looking for a technical writer.
-This project is part of the Google Season of Docs initiative (https://developers.google.com/season-of-docs).
+This project is part of the Google [Season of Docs](https://developers.google.com/season-of-docs) initiative.

 If you are interested in becoming the technical writer or have any questions regarding the project, please do not hesitate to contact us: